Reporting Deputy: Opice

 File # N/A

-This weekend and through Monday, July 4, the Riverside County Sheriff’s Department-Southwest Station will have additional deputies on patrol looking for drivers suspected of being under the influence of alcohol and/or drugs.
+This weekend and through Monday, July 4, the Riverside County Sheriff’s Department-Southwest Station will have additional officers on patrol looking for drivers suspected of being under the influence of alcohol and/or drugs.

 In 2020, nearly 500 people were killed in crashes throughout the country during the Fourth of July weekend.
 Of those deadly crashes, 41% involved alcohol.